 - 1. Attendance at the Musicology Seminar in the first semester - 2.
-Participation (including giving a presentation) in the Postgraduate Colloquium in the second semester - 3.
+Participation in the Postgraduate Colloquium in the second semester - 3.
 Completion of the thesis/dissertation (10,000 15,000 words)

 Assessment is based on a combination of the course work, attendance and participation in the Seminar and Colloquium, and the thesis/dissertation.